Andree Chappaz - Home Page Slide Show - Mickey Strand - Veterans Series

 Mickey interviews each Veteran, collecting and writing their service stories, archiving these notable historic figures and their stories for generations to come.
 Mickey has collected and displayed images and stories from over 100 warriors that at one point, signed the dotted line when our country needed their sacrifice of service most.
 Mickey continues to collect Veterans from all services for the Veterans Portrait Series.
 In 2019 this body of work was displayed at the Palm Beach Photographic Centre Museum from Nov 11, 2019 — to March 1, 2020.

 Mickey and the project were in the national spotlight, featured on the Sunday Today Show with Harry Smith Today Show Link to YouTube.
 See the Google 360 Virtual walk through from the Palm Beach Museum Exhibit.
 Enjoy, and thank you for your help with this project.
-In 2022 Mickey has photographed over 25 more WW2 Veterans and will be hosting a print show in San Diego in November with an open house on Veterans Day.
+In 2022 Mickey photographed over 25 more WW2 Veterans and will be hosting a print show in San Diego in November with an open house on Veterans Day.
+Today we continue to capture the Ledgends of service of great American heros.

 Featured Veteran

-United States Navy
+United States Coast Guard

-WorldWar II - Korean War
+WorldWar II

 FREQUENTLY ASKED QUESTIONS